top of page

 • To compare stock (and sectors) and rank them to identify those with the best probability of trend continuation within the next 12 months.

-Also, momentum is mechanically correlated with consensus (see step 1), as buying decisions from institutional investors should result in bullish trend.
+Also, momentum is mechanically correlated with consensus, as buying decisions from institutional investors mechanically influence related stocks trends.

 In short, this momentum angle offers us a new and complementary dataset, allowing us to refine our analysis.

-Now, will consesus-based decisions markedly improve the performance and risk management of your portfolio?
+Now, will consensus-based decisions markedly improve the performance and risk management of your portfolio?

 Yes, without a doubt.
 But don't take our words for it, form your own opinion by checking the complete track record of our top-ranked selections.